Scan and upload, synchronize and/or email documents

 These addresses are composed by Yuki automatically but you can modify them as follows:

-• Open the administration by clicking on the administration name
+• Open the administration by clicking on the company name

 • Click on the Edit button and modify the email address in the Email address for documents field on the General tab.